Resources on student feedback and program assessment:

 - Conduct an annual program faculty meeting to discuss the evaluative evidence, analyze what it means for the program, and define any next steps.

-As a final note, let me please invite you again to meet to discuss this process or other aspects of teaching and learning that might interest you.
-Please email me directly or contact the CTL if you would like to set up an individual or small-group meeting with me or with one of my faculty colleagues at the CTL.
+As a final note, we invite you to meet to discuss this process or other aspects of teaching and learning that might interest you.
+Please contact the CTL if you would like to set up an individual or small-group meeting with one of the faculty colleagues at the CTL.
 We welcome the opportunity to learn more about the specific activities of your programs and to share other aspects of our teaching and research with you.

 Direct assessment refers to measures of student learning “that require students to display their actual knowledge and skills (rather than report what they think their knowledge and skills are).
 Because direct assessment methods tap into students’ actual learning (rather than perceptions of learning), they are often seen as the preferred type of assessment.”